-A hospice physician uses and follows guidelines of leading hospice and palliative medicine organizations.
+A palliative care physician uses and follows guidelines of leading hospice and palliative medicine organizations.
 Incumbent uses universal guidelines such as the WHO stepladder analgesic guideline to manage pain.
 Uses consistent practice of the most widely accepted principles and standards of hospice and palliative medicine.
-This position is responsible for the medical direction of the care and treatment to hospice patients as rendered by the hospice care team by performing the following duties:
+This position is responsible for the medical direction of the care and treatment to palliative and hospice patients as rendered by the hospice care team by performing the following duties:

 ESSENTIAL DUTIES AND RESPONSIBILITIES